Collab4exaNBody/doc_exaDEM/docs/source/project_exaDEM/Tutorial.rst

    - add_particles
    - init_new_particles

 Step one is the `generator.msp` file.
-To run the simulation, use the following command.
+To run the simulation, use the following command (around 11 minutes in 12 cores).

 .. code-block:: console